Modern Malaysian highway at sunset

 Tolls (TNG / RFID)

-Almost no toll accepts cash.
-Buy a Touch 'n Go card or ensure the car is equipped with an RFID sticker.
+Almost no toll booths accept cash.
+Buy a Touch 'n Go card or make sure the car is fitted with an RFID sticker.

 Tea plantations